 Hot food, cold beer, & good company.

-By 1944, with the war raging and money tight, Patrick Doyle purchased the Johnson Hotel with money he won in the Irish Lottery and renamed it the Doyle.
+By 1944, with the war raging and money tight, Jim Doyle purchased the Johnston Hotel with money he won in the Irish Lottery and renamed it the Doyle.
 It was during the early post-war years that the Appalachian Trail was developed and a new type of traveler made their way up and down the eastern states.
-The Doyle served hikers of the trail from day one, with Patrick Doyle staying on to welcome the weary on into the 1990s.
+The Doyle served hikers of the trail from day one, with the Doyle's staying on to welcome the weary on into the 1990s.
 After he sold the hotel, it went through a period of transition and a plethora of owners.

 In 2021 the Doyle was purchased again, and for the first time in decades received a major renovation.
 From the floors to the ceilings and everywhere in between, we've revamped and restored the Doyle to historic American charm.
 Featuring a new menu, new bar, and completely redone and expanded rooms, we're proud to carry the Doyle from its 18th century origins to its 21st century potential.
 We invite you to stop by and experience all that we have to offer.

-of Duncannon was laid out in 1792, while settlers had lived in the area since at least the 1760s.
-Today Duncannon is a quiet town, home to 1,500 people and bordered by the Blue Ridge Mountains and the Susquehanna River.
+of Duncannon was laid out in 1792, while settlers had lived in the area since at least the 1760s, when the area was still Susquehannock territory.
+Today, Duncannon is a quiet town, home to 1,500 people.
+It's scenically situated among the Blue Ridge mountains and the Susquehanna River.
 Aside from being a haven for hikers, Duncannon is also a local hotspot for antiques and is only 20 minutes from the state capital.

 is up there with the Silk Road as one of the most traversed pathways in history.
 Meandering through 13 states, the Appalachian Trail offers breathtaking views and close-knit camaraderie.
 Pictured is a view from the vista at Hawk Rock above Duncannon, the Susquehanna on the right.